Noah-Moller/MacMind/README.md

 # MacMind

-MacMind is a Swift package designed for easy and efficient local Large Language Model (LLM) processing in macOS applications.
-It provides a clean and dynamic API optimized for Apple hardware, enabling developers to seamlessly integrate LLM processing into their applications.
+MacMind is a Swift package designed for easy and efficient local Large Language Model (LLM) processing and advanced image analysis in macOS applications.
+It provides a clean and dynamic API optimized for Apple hardware, enabling developers to seamlessly integrate LLM processing and intelligent image analysis into their applications.

 # Explainer